NNU-Rocksat-X/2025-A/docs/pcd_generation.md

 (Included in pcl-1.8.1 which is required to run to tracker)

  pcl_mesh2pcd takes a .ply as input, howerever an stl can be converted to a ply [here](https://imagetostl.com/convert/file/stl/to/ply)

+ A higher leaf size (1-5) is suggested to increase performance of the tracker.
+The higher the better performance, but less accurate.